Zolko-123/FreeCAD_Assembly4/Examples/Tutorial1/TUTORIAL1.md

 # FreeCAD Assembly 4 Tutorial 1

-## A quick starter guide
+## A quick start guide

-This tutorial will walk you through to build the following assembly:
+This tutorial will walk you through building the following assembly:

 ![](Asm_tuto1_final.png)